 Villa Farnese is like a crash course in Renaissance architecture and art.
 From the outside, the Villa Farnese is impressive, lording it over the town of Caprarola.
 Its architecture is magnificent, and the art inside is exhilarating.

 The Villa Farnese was built as securely and solidly as a fort to defend the controversial, super-rich Farnese family from its enemies.
 The building as is done in a rather severe late-Renaissance style called...
 Mannerism, with a solid, blocky, rectangular aspect and less-ornamented embellishments.
 The effect is handsome and forbidding.

 Inside, Villa Farnese is a palace with grand rooms and airy proportions.
 Its numerous reception salons, ballrooms, and banquet rooms bespeak of royal life

 • Its many private suites suggest the dynastic power of the Farnese

-The main attraction of Villa Farnese are its incredible frescoes and paintings, on every wall and ceiling.
+The main attraction of Villa Farnese is its incredible frescoes and paintings, on every wall and ceiling.

 • These paintings depict landmark events in the lives of Alexander the Great and of course the Farnese

 • One wall displays a map of the world as known in 1574, and above it the constellations of the heavens

 • The garden villa called the Casinio is today an official residence of a big shot: the President of Italy